Lead Instructional Coach

 • Master's degree in Education, Psychology, or Business

-• History as a sports coach, camp director, or youth program leader where you directly motivated children toward quantifiable goals
+• Experience as an athletic coach, camp director, or youth program coordinator where you directly inspired children to achieve quantifiable goals

-• Experience coaching adults in positions where performance was measured and evaluated
+• History of coaching adults in positions where their output was measured and evaluated

 Meet a successful candidate